ingnil/guernsey/examples/4_deferred_demo/README.md

 ```

 Did you expect that?
 We actually received the result as HTML.
 This is
-because we did not care to create a format producer for text/csv, but
+because we did not care to create a format producer for `text/csv`, but
-we also specified */* as an acceptable media type in the curl command
+we also specified `*/*` as an acceptable media type in the curl command
 above.
 Thus, it works as intended.
-We specified that we want text/csv,
+We specified that we want `text/csv`,
-but that any format is acceptable if text/csv is not available.
+but that any format is acceptable if `text/csv` is not available.
 Try
-removing the */* media type from the line above, like this:
+removing the `*/*` media type from the line above, like this:

 ```
 curl -i -H "Accept: text/csv" http://localhost:8080/processes/
 ```

-This should produce a 406 Not Acceptable error.
+This should produce a `406 Not Acceptable` error.
 This means that the
 server is unable to produce a response in the requested format.

 Try rerunning the following command: